Plunging 101: Mastering the Art of Unclogging with Ease

 Accordion Plunger

-Features: A sturdy, accordion-style plastic cup.
+Features: This type has a strong, accordion-style plastic cup.

 Preparing to Plunge